-Raspberry Coconut: ½ cup fresh or frozen raspberries, ¼ cup shredded coconut and 1 tsp cinnamon
+Raspberry Coconut: ½ cup fresh or frozen raspberries, ¼ cup shredded coconut and 1 teaspoon cinnamon

 Chocolate Chip: ½ cup dairy or non dairy chocolate chips

-Lemon Blueberry: 1 ½ tsp lemon zest (apx zest of one lemon) plus ½ cup fresh or frozen blueberries and ½ tsp cinnamon
+Lemon Blueberry: 1 ½ teaspoon lemon zest (apx zest of one lemon) plus ½ cup fresh or frozen blueberries and ½ teaspoon cinnamon

-Carrot Cake: 1 cup shredded carrots, 2 tsp cinnamon, ¼ cup raisins or pineapple bits (raisins and pineapple optional)
+Carrot Cake: 1 cup shredded carrots, 2 teaspoon cinnamon, ¼ cup raisins or pineapple bits (raisins and pineapple optional)

-White Chocolate Cherry: ½ cup white chocolate chips, ½ cup dried cherries, ½ tsp cinnamon
+White Chocolate Cherry: ½ cup white chocolate chips, ½ cup dried cherries, ½ teaspoon cinnamon

 Cherry Limeade: ½ cup white chocolate chips, zest of one lime, ½ cup dried cherries

 Chocolate Butter: ½ cup peanut, almond, or other nut butter and ¼ cup cocoa powder